Sudhindranath Kumar

-Sudhindranath Kumar (died 1984) was an Indian politician, belonging to the Revolutionary Communist Party of India.
+Sudhindranath Kumar (1918-1984) was an Indian politician, belonging to the Revolutionary Communist Party of India.
 He served as general secretary of the party 1960–1984, represented Howrah Central constituency in the West Bengal Legislative Assembly and served as Food Minister of the state in 1969 and 1977–1982.

+Youth and student years

+Kumar was born into a Calcutta middle class family in 1918.
+He studied Law, and obtained a master's degree in 1940.
+As an undergraduate student he joined the RCPI and was active in its Students Front.
+He held vatious posts in the Bengal Provincial Students Federation and the All India Students Federation.
+Upon graduation from university, he became a full-time political organiser rather than working as a lawyer.

+World War II and prison years

+In the midst of World War II, Kumar went underground.
+He was imprisoned during the 1942 Quit India struggle, and would be released only at the end of the war.
+He contracted tuberculosis in prison.

 Howrah conference

 Kumar became the general secretary of the RCPI (Pannanlal Dasgupta group) at the All India Conference held in Howrah in 1960.
 He held the post until his death.
 As of 1963 he was listed as the editor of the monthly Marxism Today.

 United Front period

 Kumar served as convenor of the United Front formed ahead of the 1967 West Bengal Legislative Assembly election.
 During the protests against the dismissal of the first United Front cabinet in 1967, Kumar was arrested under the Preventive Detention Act.
 After the 1969 West Bengal Legislative Assembly election Kumar was named Food and Supplies Minister in the second United Front state government.
 The Food Minister had been given to the Communist Party of India (Marxist) in the coalition government, but CPI(M) opted to name Kumar as its choice for the post.
 Kumar was seen as a CPI(M) protege at the time, Himmat magazine referred to him as the 'blue-eyed boy of Jyoti Basu'.